The Super Athlete: When Mother Nature Plays Favourites in the World of Sport

 Meet myostatin deficiency – the genetic anomaly that makes you look like the Hulk without all the trouble of turning green and angry.
 This rare condition means the body doesn’t produce the protein that normally keeps your muscles in check.
 The result?
 Muscles upon muscles upon muscles.
 It’s like having a built-in steroid programme, but without the unfortunate side effects and with the full backing of the anti-doping agency.

 A weightlifter with this mutation could probably lift the Olympic stadium if they were allowed.
-Maybe he could get a medal for that or place a record, but in the meantime, while it’s impossible, try a 4rabet app download for android through a guide at the link and place a bet on the real Olympics this July.
 Before you start envying these genetic jackpot winners, remember that life isn’t always a breeze when your jeans are constantly ripping due to your massive thighs.

 The ATCN3 mutation: For those who think marathons are a short walk